Q: What makes you such an expert?!

 Now don't lose sight of the reason for wave-erasure: it averages out

 the speed of traffic.
-When you maintain a space, you don't actually
+When we maintain a space, we don't actually

 drive slow.
-The other lanes don't pass you, on average.
-First you do
+The other lanes don't pass us, on average.
+First we do

 start out with a large space, but then this space shrinks to nothing again

-as you arrive at the column of stopped cars.
-You haven't slowed anyone
+as we arrive at the wave, at the column of stopped cars.
+We haven't

-down behind you.
-You didn't even push anyone back away from their
+down behind us.
+We didn't even push anyone back away from their

 destination.
-Instead you just made a large empty space appear and then
+Instead we just made a large empty space appear and then

 vanish again.
-But if you timed it right, the last of the jam would be
+But if this was timed right, the last of the jam would

 gone just when you arrived at the actual jammed location.
 With the clot